TatsuKenshi/itbc-final-project/README.md

 - The Cart is a simple one.
 Logged in users can add and remove items, as well as increase and decrease the quantity of each desired item.
 The checkout button when clicked reveals the checkout form, where the user can enter their full name, billing address, and credit card details.

 - Log in/Registration sections are straightforward, with login requiring the username and password.
 The Registration form also has the email field.

+## Credits

+Finally, I'd like to thank [IT Bootcamp https://itbootcamp.rs/] and teachers there.
+Without them, this site wouldn't be possible, at least not at this time.